elmahio/documentation/docs/using-the-rest-api.md

 Now only `81C7C282C9FDAEA3` shows up since that message contains the text `another` in the `title` field.
 Like specifying the `query` parameter, you can limit the number of messages using the `from`, `to`, and `pageSize` parameters.

 There is a limitation of using the `pageSize` and `pageIndex` parameters.
 The data is stored in Elasticsearch which doesn't allow pagination in more than 10,000 documents.
-If you need to fetch more than 10,000 documents from your log, we recommend to break this up in weekly, daily, or hourly jobs instead of changing your job to fetch more than 10,000 messages.
+If you need to fetch more than 10,000 documents from your log, we recommend breaking this up into weekly, daily, or hourly jobs instead of changing your job to fetch more than 10,000 messages.
 In case this is not possible, you can switch from using the `pageIndex` parameter to `searchAfter`.
 Each search result will return a value in the `searchAfter` property:

 ```json
 {